Lincoln cent: Union shield reverse "Shield cent" (2010–present)

 In January 2010, the new coins were released early in Puerto Rico; this was prompted by a shortage of cents on the island.
 Cents of the new design were officially released at a ceremony at the Abraham Lincoln Presidential Library in Springfield, Illinois, on February 11, 2010.

 In early January 2017, cents bearing the current date and with the mint mark P appeared in circulation.
 The Mint had made no announcement of such coins, but confirmed their authenticity, stating that the coins had the mint mark to honor the Mint's 225th anniversary.
 All cents struck at Philadelphia in 2017 received the mint mark, but cents struck in 2018 and thereafter do not.

 In February 2019, the Mint announced that the West Point Mint would strike cents with that mint's W mint mark.
 These are not released into circulation, but they are struck in three different finishes for three of the year's annual sets: uncirculated, proof, and reverse proof.

 The Circulating Collectible Coin Redesign Act of 2020 was signed by President Donald Trump on January 13, 2021.
 It provides for, among other things, special one-year designs for the circulating coinage in 2026, including the cent, for the United States Semiquincentennial (250th anniversary), with one of the designs to depict women.
 In 2024, the Citizens Coinage Advisory Committee and the Commission of Fine Arts recommended that the penny receive a simple dual-dating of "1776~2026" without further modifications to the reverse.
+In December 2025, the Mint announced it would produce commemorative collectable cents with this design in 2026.